daleonpz/daleonpz.github.io/_posts/2017-09-22-knowing-someone.md

 category: randomthought
 ---

-I met this incredible woman almost two months, and then a question came to my mind: How much time do you need so you can say that you know someone?
+I met this incredible woman almost two months ago, and today a question came to my mind: How much time do you need so you can say that you know someone?

 ```
             ________________________